GovTechSG/seed-documentation/seed-offboarding-instructions-for-windows.md

 - If you are a vendor, contact your Defender ATP administrator to [get the offboarding script](get-offboarding-scripts-for-microsoft-defender-atp).

-Once you have the valid offboarding script, do the following to remove Microsoft Defender ATP:
+Once you have the valid offboarding script, do the following to remove Microsoft Defender for Endpoint:
 1. Save the offboarding script in your **Downloads** folder.
 2. Go to **Start** and type **cmd**.
 3. Right-click on **Command Prompt** and select **Run as administrator**.